top of page

 You are a business owner.

-If you own a business, you may want to consider hiring an estate attorney to create a plan for the succession of your business, so you can legally name who will inherit and manage your business in the event of your passing.
+If you own a business, you may want to consider hiring an estate attorney to create a succession plan for your business, so you can legally name who will inherit and manage your business in the event of your passing.

 You own out-of-state or foreign property assets.

 Assets are not always straightforward.
-Many states and countries have different tax codes and laws surrounding this subject.
-In situations where you have assets in different states or countries, working with an estate attorney can be helpful to ensure that your assets will transfer properly.
+Many states and countries have different tax codes and laws.
+In situations where you have assets in different states or countries, working with an estate attorney can help ensure your assets transfer properly.

 You want to donate some or all of your inheritance to charity.

-There are many different ways in which you could work charitable giving into your estate plan.
+There are many different ways to work charitable giving into your estate plan.
 You could name a charity as a direct beneficiary in your will, donate your non-Roth IRA assets, or even set up a charitable lead trust or charitable remainder trust.
 Each option has its pros and cons.
 An estate attorney could help lay out your options so you can decide which one is right for you.

 Keeping your estate plan updated